 What the survey does not recognize is that having to wait for the second train from one's starting point is less of an inconvenience than having to change trains en route.
 Interestingly, this is exactly how the TTC handles things in planning service for at least the past decade.
 Consider the TTC's 2002 Service Plan, page 7.
-In this report one change of vehicles is considered equivalent to 10 minutes of extra travel time, which in turn would be equivalent to 10/1.5 = 6 2/3 minutes of extra waiting time.
+In this report one change of vehicles is considered equivalent to 10 minutes of extra travel time, while one minutes of additional waiting is equivalent to 1.5 minutes of extra travel time.
+Therefore, we can conclude that one transfer is equivalent to (10/1.5) 6 2/3 minutes of extra waiting time.

 If subway trains are every 3 1/3 minutes (for ease of calculation, but reasonable in rush hour), then on this basis the people in group (a), always having to change trains, should get four times the weight of those in (b), having to wait for the next train only half the time.